3manuek/3manuek/content/about/about.md

 > I design and implement Databases in Production for _top-notch_ companies, based on Open Source Technologies.
 > From Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
 >
-> Software Engineering for _mainly database_ systems is also one of my core tasks.
+> Software Engineering, _mainly_  for database systems is also one of my core tasks.
 >
 > I lectured talks in several Database and non-database related conferences, some of the slides can be found at my [slides](https://github.com/3manuek/slides) repository.
 >
+> 🇦🇷 🇪🇸

 ---